Interruption or Distraction

 Events on the SKYbrary Accident and Incident Database where the Official Investigation included reference to Distraction as an element in causation:

-On 20 July 2020, a Boeing 787-10 making a 09L ILS approach at Paris CDG unexpectedly received landing clearance for runway 09R after transferring to TWR.
+On 20 July 2020, a Boeing 787-10 making an ILS approach to runway 09L at Paris CDG unexpectedly received landing clearance for runway 09R after transferring to TWR.
 The crew readback added explicit reference to the implied need to sidestep but elicited no further controller response and visual realignment to 09R followed.
 The controller then cleared a departing A320 to enter 09R but when its crew saw the 787 on very short final after crossing the holding point, they stopped, informed TWR and directly instructed the 787 to go-around.
 Investigation confirmed the controller’s error and noted their failure to monitor approaching traffic.

-On 20 October 2021, a Bombardier CRJ1000 making a LNAV/VNAV approach at Nantes using Baro-VNAV minima read back a significantly incorrect QNH which was not noticed by the controller.
+On 20 October 2021, the flight crew of a Bombardier CRJ1000 making a LNAV/VNAV approach at Nantes using Baro-VNAV minima read back an incorrect QNH which was not noticed by the controller.
 The crew then flew the approach approximately 530 feet below the procedure vertical profile which led to the MSAW system being activated and advised to the flight.
 The crew response was delayed until the controller had twice repeated the correct QNH after which the error was recognised and the vertical profile corrected.
 The investigation noted that neither the operator’s procedures nor aircraft instruments allowed straightforward crew detection of their error.

 On 28 September 2022, a Boeing 787-9 and an Airbus A330-200 were successively cleared for takeoff from Sydney having been instructed to follow the same SID and climb to the same level - FL280.
 The A330 climbed faster than the controller anticipated and turned towards the next waypoint inside the preceding aircraft, resulting in a loss of separation.
 The Investigation found that the SID concerned did not provide separation assurance to aircraft with different performance characteristics because aircraft had to satisfy two separate conditions prior to turning which meant the turning point was not a fixed position.